Staff COVID Guidelines

 - COVID testing requirements

-Below are the safety protocols we currently plan to have in place for Summer 2022.
+Below are the safety protocols we currently plan to have in place for this summer.
 We require all staff, campers, and camp families to follow these protocols for the safety of everyone at camp.

 We will update our health and safety protocols as conditions in our community change and as we follow the guidance of our regulatory agencies.
 Modifications may include additional masking, physical distancing requirements, testing, and vaccine requirements.
 We align our health and safety requirements with the following agencies: Contra Costa Health Services, State of California, EBMUD, CDC, and ACA (American Camping Association).